donatoaz/aws-iotsitewise-alpha/API.md

 addAttribute.

-Convinience method to add a Property with typeName 'Attribute'.
+Convenience method to add a Property with typeName 'Attribute'.

 Asset attributes represent information that is generally static, such as device manufacturer or geographiclocation.
 Each asset that you create from